Top 10 AI Transcription Tools for Churches [2024 Update] - Sermon Shots

 Otter.ai offers a versatile and mobile-friendly solution for churches looking to capture sermons and interactions in real-time.

-• Pros: Its robust mobile app ensures that transcriptions are at your fingertips wherever you may need them, making it ideal for dynamic settings.
+• Pros: Its robust mobile app ensures that transcriptions are at your fingertips wherever you may need them.
 The real-time transcription feature engages congregations by providing immediate access to sermon text.

 • Cons: Unfortunately, the accuracy can suffer in noisy environments, leading to additional time spent correcting errors.
-The free plan offers only limited transcription minutes, which can be a restricting factor for larger churches with frequent needs.
+The free plan offers only limited transcription minutes.

 3. Rev.com